 Lethbridge County Regulatory Services

 All municipal and some provincial law enforcement and educational services fall under the Regulatory Branch of the Lethbridge County Emergency Services Department.
-The County employees two Community Peace Officers who are authorized to enforce all County Bylaws and a number of Provincial Acts and Regulations including the Traffic Safety Act, the Environmental Protection and Enhancement Act, the Animal Protection Act and the Highways Development and Protection Act amongst others.
+The County employs two Community Peace Officers who are authorized to enforce all County Bylaws and a number of Provincial Acts and Regulations including the Traffic Safety Act, the Environmental Protection and Enhancement Act, the Animal Protection Act and the Highways Development and Protection Act, amongst others.
 Community Peace Officers are appointed by the Alberta Justice and Solicitor General’s Office.
 Other law enforcement agencies that have law enforcement jurisdiction in Lethbridge County include the R.C.M.P., Alberta Sheriff’s Department, Alberta Fish and Wildlife, Alberta Commercial Vehicle Enforcement and other Community Peace Officers who are under shared CPO service agreements with the County.

 Lethbridge County is an active member of the Southern Alberta Road Safety Society.
 The Southwest Alberta Road Safety Society delivers educational road safety programs to partnering communities in Southwest Alberta, and is dedicated to saving lives on Alberta roads.
 Look for our Community Peace Officers participating in the following educational activities in this region: